Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R6D5
+---

+I’ve had a week+ off from daily algorithm and data structure training which is rearing its ugly head now that I’m trying to write a script to determine the height of a tree.
+I just about managed to implement a stack in python to create a brackets checker but now I think a tree recap is in order.

 R6D4
 ---